 Supportive services - Street Outreach was established in 1996, the result of a taskforce formed by community leaders to find solutions to the issues of homelessness in downtown Vancouver.
 The program provides street outreach services to hard-to-reach and hard-to-serve homeless individuals each year.
 Over the years, Share has worked to change this program to be less light touch providing basic needs and more focused on connecting people to housing.
 This has resulted in less people being served and more significant outcomes.
+The team served 308 people and aided 145 in becoming permanently housed in 2024.
 The team served 544 people and aided 191 in becoming permanently housed in 2023.
-The team served 458 people and aided 76 in becoming permanently housed in 2022.

 Rapid Rehousing and Permanent Supported Housing - Share has a permanent housing first component to this program, providing housing to chronically homeless individuals.
-In 2023 and 2022, Supportive Services housed 82 and 87, respectively, chronically homeless individuals and has been providing them with on-going support, including rental subsidies.
-Thirty of the most vulnerable people in the community who are most likely to die on the streets are supported by Share's Supportive Services at Lincoln Place.
+In 2024 and 2023, the Permanent Supportive Housing programs helped support 69 and 82 chronically homeless households to obtain and maintain housing.
+In 2024, 32 of the most vulnerable people in the community who are most likely to die on the streets were supported by Share's Supportive Services at Lincoln Place.
+In 2023, 30 individuals were served at Lincoln Place.

 Share's Affordable Housing and Stability (AHAS) Program provides supported housing through case management to families and single adults on their way to stability and self-sufficiency.
 The AHAS Program is a coordinated system for providing case management, housing and connection to supportive services in the community for homeless families and individuals.
-Currently, the AHAS Program serves 76 households each month.
-The program served 238 and 247 people in 2023 and 2022, respectively.
+In 2024, the AHAS Program served an average of 48 households each month.
+The program served 219 and 238 people in 2024 and 2023, respectively.